Sporting Apostrophes

 “Typical!
 After such a good performance on Sunday he’s now sidelined for several weeks thanks to his stupid manstretches,” moaned chairman Ernest Borgnine.
 “Who the hell does he think he is, Rudolf Nureyev?”

-Posted by Hawkins on September 5, 2008
+Posted by Milan on September 5, 2008

 It’s training men – hallelujah!